Knowledge is distributed — so knowledge systems must be too

 Independence

-nonaligned firms incapable of groupthink or capture
+Decentralised network of small nonaligned firms resistant to groupthink or capture

 Corporate or partisan groupthink and intelligence homogeneity